 Not every fruit can be considered a Sumo Citrus, only fruit that measures up in size and taste.
 Growers have to consistently walk their fields and determine which pieces of fruit are good enough to be called Sumo Citrus.

-Every single piece of Sumo Citrus grown in North America is gently cleaned, hand-packed, and stored at our state-of-the-art packing facility.
+After being hand-picked, every single piece of Sumo Citrus is gently cleaned, packed by hand, and stored at our state-of-the-art packing facility.

-Sumo Citrus is grown by multi-generational growers who respect natural ecosystems, resources, and community well-being.
+Sumo Citrus is raised by passionate, expert growers who respect natural ecosystems, resources, and community well-being.